bigomics/omicsplayground-doc/dataprep/contrasts.rst

 that will be tested against each other.
 The contrasts are a list of comparisons between groups.
 For example, if you have 3 groups (A, B, C), you can test the following contrasts: A vs B, A vs C, B vs C.

+The file ``contrasts.csv`` is optional because you can build the contrasts inside Omics Playground from the samples file.

 Here is a minimal example of how the  ``contrasts.csv`` should look like.
 In this case, the groups will be hair color (blond vs. black) and country (Japan vs. Switzerland).